-Lever, a Democrat, was the representative for South Carolina's 7th congressional district from 1915 to 1921.
+Lever was the representative for South Carolina’s 7th congressional district and was a Democrat.
+He served from 1915 to 1921.

 From Dec 1901 to Jul 1919, Lever missed 505 of 1,945 roll call votes, which is 26.0%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Jul 1919.
 The chart below reports missed votes over time.

 |Dec 1901-Feb 1902||19||1||5.3%||18th|

 |Dec 1910-Mar 1911||68||15||22.1%||50th|

 |Dec 1912-Mar 1913||67||9||13.4%||25th|